About Alison Sauer, MA, LPC

 Outside the Office

 I believe therapists should be whole people, not just professionals in a vacuum.
 Outside of my practice, I spend time with my husband, our kids, and our two dogs.
-I enjoy staying active, experimenting in the kitchen, doing puzzles, reading, playing video games, and exploring new ideas through books and podcasts.
+I enjoy staying active, experimenting in the kitchen, doing puzzles, reading, playing pickleball and video games, and exploring new ideas through books and podcasts.

 These parts of my life remind me what it means to stay curious, make mistakes, laugh at myself, and keep growing.
-They also remind me that balance isn't about perfection.
-It's about showing up for the things and people that matter, even when it's messy.
+They also remind me that balance isn’t about perfection — it’s about showing up for the things and people that matter, even when it’s messy.

 Let's Work Together